SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 Twilight doesn't wait for my reply.
 Instead she starts getting books down from the shelves, showing them to me faster than I can read the titles.
 But I notice a book with an old-timey castle on the front of it, and I get inspired and build the castle out of the books Twilight is showing me.

 Eventually she turns around and notices the castle, causing her mouth to hang open in shock.
-"Woah...
-I didn't think I grabbed *that* many books…"
+"Woah… I didn't think I grabbed *that* many books…"

 I lower the drawbridge, which is made of books.
 "It's okay, come on in!"